MyEditorCool/editors/DevelopAnEditor.md

 ## Publish

 1. Publish your package to npm.
 When user install your package, myeditor.cool will read your package.json file to find entry file.
-2. reate a PR to [publicEditors.json](https://github.com/MyEditorCool/editors/blob/master/publicEditors.json) show you editor in myeditor.cool list.
+2. create a PR to [publicEditors.json](https://github.com/MyEditorCool/editors/blob/master/publicEditors.json) show you editor in myeditor.cool list.

 ## Preview